Joe Davis and "the Most Notorious"

 Harry Zettler said Joe Davis “remained two years [in Manitoba] and then cleared out,” and indeed many of Winnipeg’s Russian Jews left during those two hard years.
 By the time the Mansion House Committee offered homesteads in May 1884, only 27 refugee Jewish families remained to take up the offer.
 Their agriculture settlement, which was nicknamed “New Jerusalem” by mocking gentile neighbors, was declared a failure by Mansion House in 1888.
 Jewish life continued in Winnipeg to the present day, but not as an agricultural colony.

-Photo supposedly showing Seattle prostitutes around 1900, including Madame Lou Graham
+Photo supposedly showing Seattle prostitutes around 1900, including Madame Lou Graham.

 In February 1886, Harry Zettler was naturalized in Seattle, and within a few years he and his family had received a pretty bad reputation in the city.
 Harry’s second wife, Rose Zettler (or Rose Zetler), and sister-in-law Alice Zetler (a.k.a.
 “Alice Black” and “Camille Musang”), were accused multiple times in the 1890s of running fruit and candy stands that were fronts for brothels.
 Harry and his brother, Solomon Zettler, were accused and convicted of financially benefiting from their wives’ prostitution.
 The Zettler women first ran brothels in Seattle’s Whitechapel District, an infamous “tenderloin district," but an 1893 article noted when the Zettlers “moved into the heart of a respectable neighborhood to ply their shameless vocation a protest was made.”